cloudogu/k8s-ecosystem/docs/operations/ces_installation_en.md

 ### Cloudogu EcoSystem Setup

-- Namespace: `ecosystem`
+- namespace: `ecosystem`
+- Helm chart `k8s-ces-setup` with configuration of `values.yaml`:
   - Secret: `k8s-dogu-operator-docker-registry` - contains credentials to the image registry used.
   - Secret: `k8s-dogu-operator-dogu-registry` - contains credentials to the used dogu registry.
+  - Secret: `component-operator-helm-registry` - contains credentials to the used helmet registry for CES components.
+  - Configmap: `component-operator-helm-repository` - contains URL to the used helmet registry for CES components.
-- Configmap: `k8s-ces-setup-config` - contains configuration for setup among other versions of CES components e.g. Dogu operator to be installed.
+  - Configmap: `k8s-ces-setup-config` - contains configuration for setup among other versions of CES components e.g. dogu operator to be installed.
   - Configmap: `k8s-ces-setup-json` - contains configuration for setup among others FQDN or Dogu versions.
-- Setup application: contains deployment, service, roles etc. to start the setup process.

 ## 2. Preparation